Exporting goods from Great Britain (England, Wales and Scotland) to the EU

 For controlled goods you must follow the normal rules for making an import declaration.

 Again, as with exports, a licence or certificate will be required to import some types of goods into the UK.
 You might also need to pay an inspection fee for some goods before they are allowed into the UK.
 This includes items such as:

 - Drugs, Chemicals and waste

-Registration with the relevant authority will need to be done prior to importing of goods on or after 1 January 2021.
+Registration with the relevant authority will need to have been done prior to importing of goods on or after 1 January 2021.

 There will also be changes in respect of the required product markings, labelling and marketing standards for food, plant, seeds and manufactured goods.
 As well as changes to the rules on importing alcohol, tobacco and certain oils.
 Details of the specifics can be found on GOV.UK.

-Another major change will be the requirement to pay custom duties and VAT on all imports.
-The rates are dependent on the imported product and details of customs duty to be levied from 1 January 2021 have been released Custom duty.
+Another major change is the requirement to pay custom duties and VAT on all imports.
+The rates are dependent on the imported product and details of customs duty to be levied from 1 January 2021 can be found here: Custom duty.

 The first step in preparing for the transition period is to obtain an EORI number.
 If you are a regular exporter/importer, then you will already have this.
 If you have not traded outside of the UK/EU before, an EORI number can be obtained via GOV.UK.
 In many cases EORI numbers were issued upon VAT registration, a business can check if they have an EORI number via the European Commission.
 For UK entities the format is GB- the company VAT registration number – 000, example GB1234569000.